 Data Sinks

-A data sink is reference object for a data target that is external to the database.
-It consists of the location & connection information to that external target.
+A data sink is reference object for a data target that is generally external to the database.
+It consists of the location & connection information to that target.
 A data sink can make use of a credential object for storing remote authentication information.

 A data sink name must adhere to the standard naming criteria.
 Each data sink exists within a schema and follows the standard name resolution rules for tables.